Vehicle license plates of the United States: Plate sizes

 In 1956, U.S. states and Canadian provinces came to an agreement with the Automobile Manufacturers Association that fixed the size of all passenger vehicle plates at 6 by 12 in, with mounting holes spaced 7 in, although the dimensions may vary slightly by jurisdiction.
-In North America, only Saint Pierre and Miquelon (a French overseas territory) has not adopted these standards, as they use French/European standards instead (although the Northwest Territories has a plate shaped like a polar bear that is cut out of a standard rectangular plate).
+In North America, only Greenland (a Danish autonomous territory) and Saint Pierre and Miquelon (a French overseas territory) have not adopted these standards, as they use European standards instead (although the Northwest Territories has a plate shaped like a polar bear that is cut out of a standard rectangular plate).
 Smaller-sized plates are used for motorcycles and, in some jurisdictions, mopeds and certain types of trailers and construction equipment.
 Motorcycle plates are not standardized but have mostly come to be 4 by 7 in in nearly every state by the 1980s, with the exception of Minnesota, which still uses 4+3/16 by 7+3/16 in, with the most recent state to change being Maryland in 2008, which was previously 4+1/2 by 7 in.
-Furthermore, the US territory of Puerto Rico issues European sized plates for an extra fee.
+Furthermore, the U.S. territory of Puerto Rico issues European sized plates for an extra fee.

 Showing current registration on plates

 Historically, license plates were replaced every year.
 Today, the most common practice is to issue new validation stickers every year or two, to indicate that the vehicle registration is still valid.

 Expired vehicle registrations may attract the attention of law enforcement, because indicators of an expired plate, such as an old or invalid sticker, give officers probable cause to lawfully initiate a traffic stop.
-A delinquent registration tag is often an indicator that the vehicle may be stolen, that the vehicle's owner has failed to comply with the applicable law regarding emission inspection or insurance, or that the vehicle's owner has unpaid traffic or parking tickets.
+A delinquent registration tag is often an indicator that the vehicle's owner has failed to comply with the applicable law regarding emission inspection or insurance or that the vehicle's owner has unpaid traffic or parking tickets.
 Most states historically required all license plates to be replaced every few years; that practice is being abandoned by many states because of the expense of continually producing large numbers of plates.
 Washington stopped the practice of mandatory replacement in 2015.
 Maryland previously mandated that all license plates be replaced every five years (except for apportioned trailers, which were registered on an eight-year schedule), but has not done so since 1986.